Hidradenitis suppurativa (HS) is a painful, long term skin condition that causes abscesses and scarring on the skin.

 Treatment for hidradenitis suppurativa will be tailored to the individual.
-In the early stages, it may be controlled with medication.
+In the early stages, it may be controlled with medicine.
 Surgery may be required in severe or persistent cases.
 The treatments are outlined below.

 In severe cases of hidradenitis suppurativa, a combination of clindamycin and rifampicin can be effective, but these antibiotics are usually prescribed by dermatologists rather than GPs.

 Antiseptic washes, such as 4% chlorhexidine, applied daily to affected areas are often prescribed alongside other treatments.

 Retinoids, such as isotretinoin and acitretin, are vitamin-A based medications.
 They're not as effective for treating hidradenitis suppurativa as they are for treating acne, but they may help some people.

 Retinoids are always prescribed by dermatologists.
 They must be used with caution and cannot be taken during pregnancy.

 In very severe cases of hidradenitis suppurativa, treatments that suppress the immune system, such as adalimumab (a biological therapy) can be useful.

 However, there are risks associated with suppressing the immune system, so they're usually only prescribed by a dermatologist if other treatments do not work.